johncorneyswildride/lyrics/man-in-the-box.md

 Tempo: 110 BPM

-Cover of: Alice in Chains
+Note: cover of Alice in Chains

 Chords
 ------